park-d/professional-readme-md-generator/README.md

 In order to use this application, [node.js](https://nodejs.org/en/) and the [npm inquirer](https://www.npmjs.com/package/inquirer/v/8.2.4) package must be installed.

 ## Usage
 In order to use this application, the user must run the application using node.js in the command line.
 It will then prompt the user with questions to fill out for their professional readme.md file.
-Video walkthrough included below.
+Video walkthrough included [here](https://drive.google.com/file/d/1JU4d1giCdRo_aQ_1w_68ZI5u55xYdEO2/view).

 ![Screenshot of prompts answered from application](./assets/images/prompt-images.JPG)
 ![Screenshot of generated md file](./assets/images/generated-md-file.JPG)